terrydievendorf/sea-c16-javascript/README.md

 If you're unfamiliar with the command line or want a refresher check out this introductory tutorial: http://code.tutsplus.com/tutorials/the-command-line-is-your-best-friend--net-30362

 For learning fundamentals, an excellent tool is: http://www.codewars.com/

+For learning Git, the introductory docs are a great place to start: http://git-scm.com/documentation